france-connect/sources/back/libs/csmr-account-client/README.md

 ## Description

 Provides a service to handle communication with the csmr-account.
-The csmr-account is responsible for extracting both the `accountIdLegacy` and `accountIdHigh` from the `identityHash`.
+The csmr-account is responsible for extracting both the `accountIdLow` and `accountIdHigh` from the `identityHash`.

 The `identityHash` is derived from the user's identity pivot using the `computeIdentityHash` function provided by the `cryptographyFcpService`. source code here: [../../libs/cryptography-fcp/src/cryptography-fcp.service.ts](<computeIdentityHash(pivotIdentity)>).